marcalexiei/fastify-type-provider-zod2/README.md

 TL;DR; My contribution on the upstream repository are getting missed.

-If this change I'm more than willing to merge the changes here back to the upstream repo.
+If this changes, I'm more than willing to merge the changes here back to the upstream repo.

 <details>